neo7530/TNYIPSC/README.md

 # TNYIPSC (coming soon)

-MOTOTRBO &lt;=> HBLink Gateway
+## MOTOTRBO ⇄ HBLink Gateway

-This is a tiny gateway software to connect a Motorola DMR Repeater (like MOTOTRBO DR-3000) directly to a FreeDMR compatible DMR Server.
-(HBLink, MMDVM-Protocol)
+**TNYIPSC** is a lightweight gateway software that connects a Motorola DMR repeater (e.g., MOTOTRBO DR-3000) directly to a FreeDMR-compatible DMR server (HBLink, MMDVM protocol).

-Data / Voice / SDS / Talker-Alias / D-APRS supported - bidirectional.

-Just download TNYIPSC for your desired platform, edit the config for your needs and run the software.

-- In unlicensed mode you'll be able to connect your Repeater to a HBLink Network and listen to any conversation.
+### ✅ Features

+- Bidirectional support for:
+  - Voice
+  - Data
+  - SDS (Short Data Service)
+  - Talker Alias
+  - D-APRS (Digital APRS)
+- Compatible with:
+  - MOTOTRBO repeaters
+  - FreeDMR networks
+  - HBLink servers
+  - MMDVM protocol

+---

+## 🚀 Getting Started

+1. **Download** TNYIPSC for your preferred platform.
+2. **Edit** the configuration file to match your repeater and network settings.
+3. **Run** the software.

+---

+## 🔓 Licensing Modes

+### Unlicensed Mode
+- Allows connection from repeater to HBLink network.
+- You can **listen** to any conversation.
+- **Limitations**:
+  - Reverse transmission (IPSC → HBLink) is disabled.
+  - Daemon mode is not supported.
+  - Program exits automatically after 15 minutes.

+### Licensed Mode
+- Enables full bidirectional communication.
+- Supports daemon mode and long-term operation.
-- The reverse way will be enabled by licensing the software with a license key.
+- Requires a valid license key.

-- also the program will refuse to work in daemon-mode and exites after 15 minutes in unlicensed mode.
+---

+## 📁 Configuration

+Edit the configuration file (`tnyipsc.conf`) to set:

+- Repeater IP and port
+- HBLink server address port and password
+- Talkgroup mappings via Option-Line
+- etc...

+---

+## 📜 License

+TNYIPSC is proprietary software.
+Unlicensed use is permitted for testing and monitoring purposes only.
+For full functionality, a license key must be obtained from the developer.

+---

+## 🛠️ Support

+For documentation, updates, and licensing inquiries, visit:
+this github repository.

+---